-Hello.
-Thank you for joining us today.
-My name is Tom Laign with Sabbath Bible Study.
-Today is the first day of Unleavened Bread, one of the Holy Days given by God in the Bible.
-Some may wonder why we keep the Holy Days, and we only need to look to the writings of Paul who told the Corinthians to keep the feast, not with the old leaven, or the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.
+Getting back to the first day of Unleavened Bread, we only need to look to the writings of Paul who told the Corinthians to keep the feast, not with the old leaven, or the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.
 He added that Jesus Christ is our Passover who was sacrificed for us.
 First Corinthians five verse six.

-1 Corinthians 5:6-8

-- 6. Your glorying is not good.
+- 1 Corinthians 5:6-8 - 6.
+Your glorying is not good.
 Know ye not that a little leaven leaveneth the whole lump? - 7.
 Purge out therefore the old leaven, that ye may be a new lump, as ye are unleavened.
 For even Christ our passover is sacrificed for us: - 8.
 Therefore let us keep the feast, not with old leaven, neither with the leaven of malice and wickedness; but with the unleavened bread of sincerity and truth.

+Paul reminded them with the words, "Therefore let us keep the feast..."
 He did not tell the Corinthians to not keep the feast.
-If there had been a problem or no need for Christians to not keep the feast, Paul would have been able to clearly explain why not, but he did not.
-Instead he contrasted how Christians should keep the Feast of Unleavened Bread compared to how it had been kept.
-He was telling the Corinthians how Christians might keep the feast might look different and would be based in sincerity and truth.
+If there had been a problem or no need for Christians to keep the feast, Paul would have been able to clearly explain why not, but he did not.
+Instead, he contrasted how Christians should keep the Feast of Unleavened Bread compared to how it had been kept through temple practices.
+He was telling the Corinthians how Christians keeping the feast would not only be looking at the symbol of unleavened bread but would see that unleavened bread as being a symbol of sincerity and truth.
+The difference between leavened bread and unleavened bread is the leavening agent, which is typically yeast in bread.
+The yeast or any leavening agent causes the dough to rise through the production of carbon dioxide gas which gets caught in the dough and pushes the dough up.
+Aside from the leavening agent, leavened bread and unleavened bread are the same but have vastly different appearances and textures.

-We know from Acts that the Feast of Unleavened Bread was used as a marker in the journey of Paul.
+We also know from Acts that the Feast of Unleavened Bread was used as a marker in the journey of Paul.
 It was after the Days of Unleavened Bread that Paul set sail from Philippi.
+If the Holy Days were not to be kept any longer, some other marker of time would have likely been used.
 Acts twenty verse one.